broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 Genome annotation files (GTFs) contain information about genes such as the start and end coordinates of each exon, name of the gene, and the type of the transcript (e.g. protein-coding, antisense).

 The workflow uses the GENCODE v27 GTF for hg38 and v19 for hg19.
-We selected the v27 because it was the version used by GTEX, and the v19 because it is the latest GENCODE version available for hg19.
+We selected the v27 because it was the version used by [GTEX](https://gtexportal.org/home/), and the v19 because it is the latest GENCODE version available for hg19.

 #### Ribosomal interval list

-The workflow ribosomal interval list and the refFlat file are used by Picard metrics calculations tools.
+The workflow ribosomal interval list and the refFlat file are used by Picard metrics calculation tools.
 The workflow uses a custom ribosomal interval list, based on the public hg38 ribosomal interval list, which has been modified to include mitochondrial rRNA coding genes.

 #### Additional reference resources